 #7.
 Galvanized water distribution pipes.

+The real estate sale can be affected by water pipes.
 This is the water supply that brings water from the street to the house.
 Take a look at the water piping and if it’s galvanized.
 Copper and plastic are good news but led and galvanized are not.

 #8.
 Back drafting.